 Lack of trust is the number one signal that it’s time to quit your current job.
-Any company in the world is based in human relationships and healthy management.
+Any company in the world is based on human relationships and healthy management.
 Both employers & employees, need trust and mutual respect to grow stronger.

 Keeping the best employees isn’t an easy task when a company cannot fulfill the basic requirements of a positive environment.
-Long delays of payments, insecurity vibes and a sense of “walking on eggshells” from 9-5 are pushing people to the exit door.
+Long delays of payments, insecurity vibes, and a sense of “walking on eggshells” from 9-5 are pushing people to the exit door.

 Directors or managers that fail to see the early signs of discomfort end up all alone dealing with the ugly truth of social isolation.
 And one day, the company itself could reach the finish line, sooner than expected.

 High performing employees tend to wave goodbye long before it’s clear that something is wrong in a company.
 When employees feel stressed, anxious, unable to function, and not being appreciated or recognized, then they fly away.
 Strong and productive employees don’t want to work in a job where they’re not paid on time.

 People with a strong sense of responsibility and integrity, don’t want to stay in an unhealthy environment full of agony for the next day.
 They choose to invest their energy in their next step.
 They seek opportunities to be creative, shine, feel motivated, enthusiastic, and in love with their job.

 If in your current job you don’t get this kind of satisfaction and you are underpaid, then it’s time to quit your job.